 Melon Pan – メロンパン

-Pan comes from the Portugese for bread.
+Pan comes from the Portuguese word for bread.
 Melon comes from… well, melons.
 If you’ve already guessed that this is melon-flavoured bread, you would be wrong.
 This delicious sweet bun is named as such due to its large size and domed shape: it sort of resembles a melon.
 The sweet dough bun has a crispy surface layer, often sprinkled with sugar.
 ‘Original’ melon pan is just a sweet and buttery dough taste, but other varieties include chocolate chip, matcha, cinnamon, and maple.
-You can also find various colours of melon pan, jumbo-sized melon pan and cream-filled melon pan.
-In Hiroshima, green melon pan are available with a cantaloupe cream filling!
-These buns are so good, I blame them for 70% of the pounds I packed on in Japan!
+You can also find various colours of the melon pan, jumbo-sized melon pan and cream-filled melon pan.
+In Hiroshima, green melon pan is available with a cantaloupe cream filling!

 Taiyaki – たい焼き

 Meaning ‘baked red sea bream’, there’s nothing fishy about the taste!
 All terrible jokes aside, the taiyaki is a sweet anko-based treat created by Osakan Seijirō Kanbe in Tokyo during the Meiji period.
 The taiyaki is essentially a sort of pancake exterior with a generous cream and anko filling.
 However, it can also be made with other sweet fillings and savoury flavours!
 A hundred years before its conception, the imagawayaki was created in a standard circular cake shape.
 Kanbe’s sales of imagawayaki were heading south when he came up with the idea of using the red sea bream shape to sell his snacks!
 The sea bream fish is a symbol of good luck in Japan, and good luck it brought to his business.
 Today, his shop Naniwaya Sohonten is still open for business in Azabu Juban, Tokyo!